 Bathrooms are also easy to stage, as all you really need to ensure is that a neutral but attractive shower curtain is in place, a nice rug is breaking up expanses of tiled floor and that a few fluffy towels are displayed on towel racks.

-In the end, the basic key to successfully staging an empty home is to keep it simple and efficient.
+In the end, the basic key to successfully staging a vacant home is to keep it simple and efficient.
 You don’t need fake fruit, or overly fancy furniture, just enough ‘props’ to give the space the appearance of a home rather than just a series of empty, soulless rooms with new paint.